javo0101/introGIS/sections/1basic.md

 ## Features and Attributes

-If a feature is a entity that appears in a layer on a map.
-For example, each feature on the above railroads layer would represent one railroad.
-An *attribute* is a characteristic of a feature.
+A feature is a entity that appears in a layer on a map.
+For example, each feature on the above railroads layer would represent one railroad line.
+An *attribute* is a characteristic of a feature, for example, speed or length of each of the railroad lines.

 Each layer contains the same type of feature.
 For example, a typical attribute in the cities layer is population.
 This allows the population of one city to be compared to the population of another city.
-Population information could also be present in the states layer, but this population data would be incompatible with the population data of the cities layer.
-The railroad lines layer could have an attribute for average speed, but this attribute wouldn’t make sense in either the states or the cities layers.
-So, each layer will have its own attribute table, which is basically a spreadsheet showing each feature as a row, and each attribute as a column.
+Each layer will have its own attribute table, which is basically a spreadsheet showing each feature as a row, and each attribute as a column.
 Just like in stats software, attributes can contain data as strings (text), numerical, date, or boolean.

 ## Geographic Data and Coordinate Reference System